Qualifying care relief

 We cover losses in general under our self-employed section for low income workers.

-As stated above, you cannot normally have a loss in any year that you are exempt.
+As stated above, you cannot normally have a loss in any year that your qualifying care receipts are equal to or less than your individual limit for the year.
 Any losses from earlier years, when you were not exempt, are not lost – they are dealt with as follows:

 - losses brought forward will continue to be carried forward to set against the profits from qualifying care of a later year, if your total receipts from qualifying care in a year following the year of loss do not exceed your qualifying amount and you therefore have no tax to pay on that income.